-Illinois train derailment prompts evacuation of schools, homes
+Illinois derailment causes fire, evacuations but no one hurt

 DUPO, Ill.
-(AP) — A freight train bearing a flammable liquid used in solvents derailed in an Illinois suburb of St. Louis Tuesday, causing a fire that sent thick, black smoke into the air and prompted the evacuation of nearby schools and residences.
+(AP) — A freight train believed to be bearing a flammable liquid used in solvents derailed Tuesday in an Illinois suburb of St. Louis, causing a fire that sent thick, black smoke into the air and prompted the evacuation of nearby schools and residences.

 A freight train bearing a flammable liquid used in solvents derailed in an Illinois suburb of St. Louis Tuesday, causing a fire that sent thick, black smoke into the air.
 (Source: KTVI/CNN)

-In a news release, Union Pacific says that the train derailed at its yard at about 12:45 p.m. in the town of Dupo, about 8 miles (14 kilometers) south of St. Louis.
-The railroad says initial information indicates that the tank car that first caught fire contains a flammable liquid called methyl isobutyl ketone that is typically used as a solvent.
+In a news release, Union Pacific said the train derailed at its yard around 12:45 p.m. in the town of Dupo, about 8 miles (14 kilometers) south of St. Louis.
+The railroad said initial information indicates that the tank car that first caught fire contained a flammable liquid called methyl isobutyl ketone that is typically used as a solvent.

 Union Pacific spokeswoman Kristen South said the smoke from the fire does not pose a significant health hazard.
-But Dupo Police said as a precaution that students at a grade school, junior high school and high school have been evacuated to a high school farther away.
-Police also said a few hundred residents of a mobile home park and a subdivision near the tracks have also been evacuated.
+But Dupo police said students at a grade school, junior high school and high school were evacuated to a high school farther away as a precaution.
+Police also said a few hundred residents of a mobile home park and a subdivision near the tracks were evacuated.

-Video shows more than 10 train cars derailed and flames shooting from the wreckage.
+Video showed more than 10 train cars derailed and flames shooting from the wreckage.

+By about 3 p.m., officials said the fire had been extinguished and the people who were evacuated had been allowed to return to their homes.

+St. Clair County Emergency Management Director Herb Simmons said there were no injuries reported.
+He also said the investigation into the derailment was continuing, including liquid leaking from some of the derailed cars.

 Copyright 2019 Associated Press.
 All rights reserved.